A note on Huisken monotonicity-type formula for the mean curvature flow in a gradient shrinking extended Ricci soliton background: An application of the Huisken monotonicity-type formula

-for every integer $j \geqslant 0$.
-The motivation for choosing this additional assumption among the other tensors of soliton fundamental equation \eqref{mod_grad_Ricci_soliton} can be seen in List's work~\cite{Bernhard_List}.
+The motivation for this additional assumption stems from the proof of Theorem~7.5 by List (see item (b) of Lemma~7.6 in~\cite{Bernhard_List}).
+In particular, uniform bounds on all covariant derivatives of $w$ imply corresponding bounds on all covariant derivatives of $dw \otimes dw$.
 Of course, in the compact case, \eqref{Additional-BG} is satisfied.

 Notice that $\mathbb{R}^n$ with the standard metric and compact Riemannian manifolds have bounded geometry.
 Actually, bounded geometry provides a natural generalization to the known settings of compact and Euclidean spaces.
 In particular, the class of manifolds of bounded geometry allows us to uniformly apply constructions that are well known for compact manifolds.
 For a way on how to construct complete manifolds of bounded geometry, we refer to Eldering~\cite{eldering2013normally}.